 - Patrol Bureau Commander;

 - Administrative Assistant (shared);

 - Patrol Squads;

 - Operations Squad;

-- o Special Events; and
+- Special Events; and

 - Security Escort Services.

-The department is supported with non-sworn staff police aides who assist with calls for service that do not require fully sworn officers.
+The department is supported with non-sworn staff Public Safety Officers who assist with calls for service that do not require fully sworn officers.